 - Add in the sugar and incorporate with the pods using your hands for about 10 minutes (be warned it's very sticky, so gloves are handy).

 - Note: if the mix is too mushy or tangy, add in sugar a little at a time until it reaches your desired taste and a consistency that’s able to be rolled.

-- Add the coatings you’ll be using to small, shallow bowls.
-Then, using your hands, roll a portion of the tamarind mixture until smooth.
+- Add any coatings you’ll be using to shallow bowls.
+Using your hands, roll a portion of the tamarind mixture until smooth.
 Using 2 spoons, coat the ball in either chile-lime seasoning, more granulated sugar, or cacao powder.

-- Continue this process until all the balls are formed.
+- Continue this process until all of the tamarind balls are formed.
 Transfer to your fridge for storage.
 Happy eating!

-- If you don't have piloncillo, substitute with equal parts brown sugar.
+- If you don't have piloncillo, substitute with equal parts coconut sugar.